 At the Ward Law Firm, we understand the decision to file a contempt action is not an easy one.
 Emotions often run high in any type of situation that involves money.
 Contact our office today and let us help you file the necessary paperwork to hold your ex-spouse in contempt of court.
 Depending on the severity of the issue, the court may elect to not only ensure you receive back payments, but your spouse may also be facing fines and jail time for their failure to uphold the terms of a court order.

-Get Help from Duluth Divorce Lawyer David J. Ward
+Get Help from Lawrenceville Divorce Lawyer David J. Ward

 Keep in mind that there are a number of defenses available to a contempt action.
 Before taking action, it is critical that you discuss the situation thoroughly with a knowledgeable lawyer that can help guide you in pursuing the best course to achieve the results you deserve.
 Contact the Ward Law Firm today to schedule your REAL Case Analysis.